-COVID-19 is cleaning the air for us - but we need to rediscover and refine our breathing by ourselves.
+COVID-19 is cleaning the AIR for us - but we need to rediscover and refine our breathing by ourselves.

 Did we really need a pandemic to stop the unnecessary mobility?
-In short: if multilateral institutions were not able to design and implement measures to dramatically and quickly reduce Co2 footprint generated by mobility, then, those, who designed the COVID 19 campaign, met substantial success in less than 6 months - majority of governments cooperating fully without any multilateral agreement whatsoever.
+In short: if multilateral institutions were not able to design and implement measures to dramatically and quickly reduce Co2 footprint generated by mobility, then, those, who designed the COVID 19 campaign, meet success in less then 6 months - majority of governments cooperating fully without any multilateral agreement whatsoever.